What This Feels Like

 Learn More: Network Connectivity in Face Recognition ↓

-Dr. Cohen's team at Boston Children's Hospital used a technique called lesion network mapping to understand face blindness.
-They found that successful face recognition requires both positive connectivity to the right fusiform face area and negative connectivity (working in opposition) to left frontal regions.
-This suggests the brain needs to balance detailed feature analysis with holistic face processing - when this balance is off, face recognition suffers.
+Dr. Cohen's research revealed that successful face recognition requires both positive connectivity to the right fusiform face area and negative connectivity (working in opposition) to left frontal regions.
+This suggests the brain needs to balance detailed bottom-up processingProcessing that starts with sensory input and builds up to perception with top-down processingUsing prior knowledge and expectations to interpret sensory information - when this balance is off, face recognition suffers.
+This relates to the weak central coherenceA cognitive style focusing on details rather than the whole picture theory in autism, where detail-focused processing might interfere with holistic face perception.

 What Can Help You Through the Next 5 Minutes